ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 - Your company has a Power BI workspace with several shared dashboards.
 You need to provide a user named user1@company.com with the permissions to edit and publish dashboards.
 What should you do?
     - Modify the Access settings of the dashboards (share and allow edit)
     - access to workspace will not affect dashboard access
+- Which two types of visualizations can be used in the balance sheet reports to meet the reporting goals?
+Each correct answer presents part of the solution.
+NOTE: Each correct selection is worth one point.
+     - A line chart that shows balances by quarter filtered to account categories that are long-term liabilities.
+     - A **ribbon** chart that shows balances by quarter and accounts in the legend. (ribbon chart is similar as Stacked Column Chart)

 # source
 Dataset: useable format of data source